String Driven Thing: Break up

 Violinist Graham Smith joined Charisma labelmates Van der Graaf in 1977, and also featured on some Peter Hammill albums.
 He later joined the Iceland Symphony Orchestra, and put out three solo albums in Iceland, later reissued on CD by specialist progressive label Ozit Morpheus Records.
+Smith guested on the 2021 Spirits Burning album Evolution Ritual.

-Reformation and career
+Reformation and second career

 After 15 years of silence, Chris Adams released a solo album, The Damage, in 1991 and subsequently reformed String Driven Thing for a German tour, the Berlin leg of which was released on Ozit as $uicide, Live in Berlin.
 Variations of that band toured sporadically throughout the 1990s, but since 2001 the line-up has stabilised, with Andy Allan on bass, Dick Drake on drums and either George Tucker or Chris' son Robin Adams on guitar, with Pauline Adams and Graham Smith occasionally joining them in concert.

 In 2007, the band released Moments of Truth, their first studio album in over 30 years, featuring twelve new Adams songs.
 April 2009 brought the Americana-tinged Songs From Another Country (released for contractual reasons as String Driven) on Backshop Records.
 The new material was first heard publicly at Fifestock in March 2009 and a new website stringdriventhing.co.uk was launched at the same time as the album release.
 In 2010, the Adamses gigged with original member John Mannion to celebrate the first album's 40th anniversary.
 As 2012 was the 40th anniversary of String Driven Thing's signing to Charisma and touring with Genesis, the band did some English gigs with Graham Smith and Pauline Adams.

 On 15 June 2013, Robin Adams wrote and released a single with String Driven Thing titled Light The Way.
 The band regularly performed the song with Robin performing lead vocals in their live set.

 Bass player Colin Wilson died in 2013 and founder and lead singer Chris Adams died on 7 October 2016.